d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

-In order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words, i.e. language model parameters.
+In order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words, i.e., language model parameters.
 Here, we assume that the training data set is a large text corpus, such as all Wikipedia entries, Project Gutenberg, or all text posted online on the web.
 The probability of words can be calculated from the relative word